leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

 2. Have the PHPUnit test analyze if the response is the expected one

 ![Architecture](/images/resources/integration-test-architecture.png)

+In addition, the PHPUnit test can invoke WP REST API endpoints on the webserver (once again, via Guzzle) before and after running the tests, as to change some configuration on the plugin, or enable or disable some module, and assert that those modifications work as expected.

 The integration tests are placed under an `Integration` folder, so to run my integration tests I just execute: